-Christian Medical Fellowship NZ as an organisation is strongly apposed to euthanasia or any form of physician assisted suicide.
-As doctors we have many ethical and practical concerns about the possibility of legalising euthanasia or PAS.
+Christian Medical Fellowship NZ as an organisation is strongly opposed to euthanasia or any form of physician-assisted suicide.
+As doctors, we have many ethical and practical concerns about the possibility of legalising euthanasia or PAS.
 For many of us our view of the inherent value of human life that the Bible teaches also forms our view.

 Justice Select Committee

 There was a record number of submissions on the End of Life Choice (Euthanasia) Bill from organisations and individuals.
 The Care Alliance analysed all the submissions, their report is here.
 This Bill is due for its second reading and vote by Parliament in the next few months.
 It is vital that we tell our MPs how we feel about this Bill now.

 Speaking to MPs